clb21565/mobileOG-db/README.md

 # mobileOG-db v. beatrix 1.0
 ![alt text](https://i.imgur.com/PpkWCsn.jpeg)
 ## Description of the mobileOGs database
-The mobileOGs database is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as associated transcriptional regulators.
+mobileOG-db is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as associated transcriptional regulators.
 There are also a large selection of phage structural genes.

 ## Usage Recommendations (for annotating full length proteins)
 An example shell script and an R script used for analysis are provided (here).